lsst-sqre/phalanx/docs/developers/define-secrets.rst

    The ``index`` function can retrieve secrets whose names are not valid identifiers (because, for instance, they contain a dash), and ``>-`` quoting avoids the conflict between two layers of quotes.
    This also works for other characters not allowed in identifiers, such as periods.

+See :doc:`write-a-helm-chart` for more details on creating a Helm chart for an application.

 .. _dev-add-onepassword: